 Also known as the snow mushroom, snow fungus, white jelly mushroom, silver ear, or witch’s butter, Tremella was the favorite of Princess Yang Guifei, one of China’s four great beauties.
 She was so beautiful that Emperor Xuanzong of Tang allowed his dynasty to collapse just to have her.
 And Yang Guifei publicly credited Tremella for her glowing complexion and everlasting youth.

 So, yes, that’s one seriously powerful mushroom.

 Tremella continues to be popular in Chinese medicine, even though it’s most commonly found in tropical areas, such as South America, and the Caribbean.
 It looks like a loofah, feels like jelly, and grows on the side of trees.

-Tremella mushrooms also help lighten hyperpigmentation, age spots, and old acne scars by inhibiting melanin production.
-In fact, according to several studies, they are more effective than vitamin C, and kojic acid, for skin lightening.
+Tremella mushrooms skincare benefits also extend to lightening hyperpigmentation, age spots, and old acne scars by inhibiting melanin production.
+In fact, according to several studies, they are more effective than vitamin C and kojic acid for skin lightening.

-The Tremella DIY: This is not exactly a grind-and-go mushroom, where beauty recipes are concerned.
+The Tremella skincare DIY: This is not exactly a grind-and-go mushroom.
 After digging deep in the annals of Chinese history, I have found one DIY recipe for this super-hydrator.
 And Dr. John Layke sums it up really well for our world, in his post here.